 - porneia – this common word in the New Testament means sexual intercourse outside marriage.
 Unmarried women were expected to be virgins and married women to be faithful to their husbands.
 Ancient Greek and Roman society did not hold husbands to the same standard; if they were unfaithful, it was generally with a prostitute (porne) or a slave.
 Christian teaching insisted that husbands should be equally faithful.
 Since Scripture considers all copulation outside marriage unclean, the word should be translated ‘fornication’, not ‘sexual immorality’ (which is unlikely to challenge readers since it begs the question what sexual immorality is).
 It occurs seven times in Revelation.

 - hagioi – that ‘saints’ (‘holy ones’) in some contexts refers to the people of Israel is clear from the equivalent in Daniel 7, Daniel 12 and numerous psalms.
 ‘They shall be called the holy people’ (Isa 62:12).
-The NIV’s paraphrase ‘people of God’ or ‘God’s people’ is poor, even a mistranslation.
-In 11:18 the NIV reduces the word to ‘your’!
+The NIV’s ‘people of God’ or ‘God’s people’ is simply a mistranslation.

 - zωon – this is the normal word for ‘animal’ (‘ω’ in transliterations is the vowel omega, pronounced ‘awe’).
 ‘Living creature’ is an erroneous paraphrase.
-The word denotes both the ‘living souls’ (i.e. animals) created in the beginning and the four animal-like beings beneath the throne of God, which are not creatures.
+The word denotes both the animals (‘living souls’) created in the beginning and the four animal-like beings beneath the throne of God, which are not creatures.
 In both Greek and Hebrew the root idea is ‘life’.
-The root of the English word, anima, is Latin for ‘soul’, which every animal was intuitively perceived to have.
+The root of the English word is anima, Latin for ‘soul’, which every animal was intuitively perceived to have.

 - Where possible, translations should use the same word each time the same Greek one occurs.
 ‘Purchase’, ‘ransom’ and ‘redeem’, for instance, are distinct ideas and should be restricted to the corresponding Greek words.
 The word in Rev 5:9 is ‘purchase’ (NIV), not ‘ransom’ (ESV); in 14:3, it is ‘purchase’, not ‘redeem’ (ESV, NIV).
 The word translated ‘seduce’ in Rev 2:20 is planein, the normal word for ‘deceive’, as in 12:9 and elsewhere.
-The normal word for ‘voice’ or ‘sound’ (between which the translator must choose) is phonos, as in 1:10, 1:12 and so on, but in some places translated ‘rumblings’ (e.g. 8:5, ESV, NIV).
+Phωnos means “voice” or “sound” (between which the translator must choose) but in some places is translated ‘rumblings’ (e.g. 8:5, ESV, NIV).
 Such inconsistencies are motivated by a desire to add colour, but in a minor way they too contravene the warning not to add to or take away from the words of the prophecy.
-Revelation compensates for complexity of structure and symbolism by keeping the language simple.
-It is vivid enough, and the sounds in question may not in fact be rumblings.
+John compensates for complexity of structure and symbolism by keeping the language simple, and uses other ways to ring the changes.
+Revelation is vivid enough.

 and you purchased us for God by your blood